 Electric Service Rates – Residential

 Each customer will also pay a power cost adjustment (PCA) each month based on the kWh that is used.
-The PCA is based on BPU’s cost of power purchased wholesale from Minnesota Power.
+The PCA is based on BPU’s cost of power purchased wholesale from American Energy Partners, Inc.

 The residential electric rate is available to single phase residential customers that are served through one meter at a voltage of 120/240 volts.
 Each apartment or dwelling unit shall be considered a single private residence.

 A dual fuel system uses two independent heating systems to heat your home.
 BPU dual fuel customers use electricity as the primary source of heat.
 Propane, fuel oil, or natural gas can be used as the back-up heat source.
 The back-up heat source must be automatic and of adequate size to heat your home during peak interruptions.
 For example, an electric heat source, such as a plenum heater, with fuel oil, propane, natural gas or electric storage heat as the back-up heating system would qualify.

 This program is available to customers who already have an electric service.
 This rate is interruptible up to 400 hours per season and will be remotely controlled by BPU to prevent excessive peak usage.
 The space heating load will be separately metered and may be interruptible at any time.
 This type of service is single phase or three phase, 60 hertz, at available secondary voltage.

 This program is available to customers receiving electric service along with another electric rate schedule.
 This rate is for interruptible service to energy loads, which are remotely controlled by BPU.
 This space heating load will be separately metered.
 Service under this schedule will be available for approximately eight (8) hours per day, normally 11:00 p.m. to 7:00 a.m. or as established by BPU.
 This type of service is single phase or three phase, 60 hertz, at available secondary voltage.